isomerpages/mas-moneysense/_scams/How To Spot An Investment Scam.md

 </ul>
 <p>Out of nowhere, you are added to a group chat where people are sharing
 their windfall from a not-to-be-missed investment.</p>
-<p>Or you are contacted on social media by what initially looks to be your
+<p>Or you are contacted on social media, who asks if you are interested in
-friend, who asks if you are interested in a lucrative investment opportunity.</p>
+a lucrative investment opportunity.</p>
-<p>It could even be a telephone call where the person on the other end of
+<p>It could even be an ad you chance upon on social media sites touting profitable
-the line knows your name and some other details, trying to strike up a conversation.</p>
+"investment opportunities".</p>
 <p>Sounds familiar?</p>
-<p>Most of us would have read about news reports of people who have gotten
+<p>Most of us would have read about news reports of people who were scammed
-scammed through such methods.
+through such methods.
 Nevertheless, people continue to fall victim as scammers constantly come up with new, convincing ways to steal what is often very large amounts.</p>
 <p>In many instances, victims thought they would never get scammed – sometimes
 they use the profits they receive initially to refute disbelieving loved ones.
 But criminals have become extremely skilled at convincing people